Why choose the inquest solicitors at Stephensons?

 When the inquest has concluded, you will be able to get the death certificate and register the death.

 A report will be published by the coroner if a risk to others is identified.
-If there is a chance that further deaths could occur in similar circumstances the coroner has a duty to file a preventing future deaths report from regulation 28 of the Coroners (Inquests) Regulations 2013.
+If there is a chance that further deaths could occur in similar circumstances, the coroner has a duty to file a Prevention of Future Deaths (PFD) report in line with Regulation 28 of the Coroners (Inquests) Regulations 2013.

 The report is shared with any interested parties who are then required to take action to prevent future risks.
 They have 56 days to reply, stating how they plan to take action.
-A copy of this report will be sent to the family and a copy posted on the chief coroner’s website.
+A copy of this report will be sent to the family and a copy posted on the chief coroner’s website together with any responses.

-If you require advice and representation in relation to an inquest please call our specialist team on 01616 966 229 or fill in our online enquiry form and our team will get back to you as soon as possible.
+If you require advice and representation in relation to an inquest, please call our specialist team on 0161 696 6250 or fill in our online enquiry form and our specialist team of inquest lawyers will get back to you as soon as possible.